-If both mother and father are Employees, their children will be covered as Dependents of the mother or father, but not of both.
+If both parents are Employees, their eligible Dependent will be covered as the Dependent of one or the other, but not of both.

 Eligibility Requirements for Dependent Coverage.
 A family member of an Employee will become eligible for Dependent coverage on the first day that the Employee is eligible for Employee coverage and the family member satisfies the requirements for Dependent coverage.